Tomás Pérez (footballer)

-Tomás Pérez (born 26 August 2005) is an Argentine professional footballer who plays as a midfielder for Primeira Liga club Porto.
+Tomás Pérez (born 26 August 2005) is an Argentine professional footballer who plays as a defensive midfielder for Campeonato Brasileiro Série A club Atlético Mineiro, on loan from Porto.

 Club career

-He is a product of the Newell's Old Boys youth academy and was promoted to the senior squad in July 2024.
-He made his senior league debut that month in the Argentine Primera Division in a match that ended goalless against Independiente Rivadavia.
-He scored his first senior goal on 2 August 2024 against Estudiantes.
+Pérez is a product of the Newell's Old Boys youth academy and was promoted to the senior squad in July 2024.
+He made his senior debut in a league match that ended goalless against Independiente Rivadavia on 23 July.
+He scored his first senior goal on 2 August, in a league 4–1 defeat to Estudiantes.

-In February 2025, he signed for Portuguese club Porto for a reported fee of €4 million.
+On 4 February 2025, Pérez signed for Portuguese club Porto for a reported fee of €4 million on a four-and-a-half-year contract.

+On 19 February 2026, Pérez joined Brazilian club Atlético Mineiro on loan for the 2026 season.

 International career

-In 2024, he was called-up to the Argentina national under-20 football team by manager Javier Mascherano.
+Pérez was a member of Argentina's squad at the 2025 FIFA U-20 World Cup, making five appearances and scoring one goal in a runners-up campaign.